 Bainbridge and Collins sustained much loss.
 The Bainbridge railroad station is a mile down the railroad lodged, on the tracks.
 At Red Hill, a train of 40 cars was smashed by the ice.
 The two-million-dollar works of the York Haven electric power plant was almost utterly ruined, and the immense paper mill at the same place was greatly damaged.
 Parts of Marietta, Columbia and Washington Borough lie under a coat of mud and ice.

-The new railroad bridge above Rowenna was partly torn away.
+The new railroad bridge above Rowenna has partly torn away.
 The rush of water up the Conestoga on Tuesday damaged the electric light works at Rock Hill and Slackwater.
 Washington Borough presents a remarkable aspect.
 The railroad is covered with mountains of ice from the northern end of the town as far south as Turkey Hill.
 The tracks are entirely hidden from view.
-The damage to the property in the southern end of the town is severe.
+The damage to the property at the southern end of the town is severe.
 Many lost considerable of their household effects, to say nothing of the damage to their properties, caused by the huge cakes of ice battering into them.
 In front of the borough, the river is packed with a gorge at least seventy-five feet high.
 It begins at the northern end of town and runs to the southern end, and extends out into the river in a V-shape almost to the York County shore.

 Safe Harbor Destroyed

 A Large Part of That Village Smashed…